ngeorgiev/gemeinwohl-oekonomie/README.md

 ## Progress

+ * 14.09.2013 - Better design of the quick test.
+Added table data for D1-E5.
+Created small icon for the back-to-matrix button.
- * 13.09.2012 - Moved external JS and CSS scripts into vendor for easier deployment.
+ * 13.09.2013 - Moved external JS and CSS scripts into vendor for easier deployment.
 Fixed deployment issues.
- * 12.09.2012 - Generating all templates with the grunt plugin.
+ * 12.09.2013 - Generating all templates with the grunt plugin.
 Matrix table height fixes.
 Quick test - created icon and adapted result colors for the Quick Test.
- * 11.09.2012 - Few design fixes for the quick test.
+ * 11.09.2013 - Few design fixes for the quick test.
 Create beautiful matrix icon.
  * 10.09.2013 - Added header.
 Update the Grunt plugin to generate also the templates.
  * 09.09.2013 - Added table data for A1-C5.
  * 08.09.2013 - Adapted code to the new templating engine and imported all matrix data.